 The Pacific Combat Zone’s “Ship Store” will be in full operation before, during and after each performance.
 In addition to various snacks, bottled water and soda, there will be an assortment of adult and youth field gear, hats and tee shirts.
 Children’s helmets, toy guns, army action figures and gliders will be offered for sale.
 Rounding out the list are photographs of the volunteer re-enactors (available for autographs, too).

 Oompah at its best!
 Food and drink – food booths are ready to serve up sausage-on-a-stick, strudel, burgers, potato pancakes, Kraut and more.
 Over 50 varieties of domestic, German and Texas beer.
 Over 40 artisans – you won’t be able to resist the unique wares including handmade works of wood, pottery, clothing, glass, jewelry, gifts and art.
 Fun awaits in Kinderpark – for kids (of all ages) a hi-striker, duck pond, bungee jump, great games, slide and Sunshine the Clown.
 Take a memory home from the photo booth or with souvenirs.
 Live music on four different stages all weekend long.
-Come celebrate Oktoberfest!
+Come celebrate Oktoberfest in Fredericksburg!

 Friday 6 pm to midnight; Saturday 10 am to midnight; Sunday 11 am to 6 pm. $7 per person; $1 children 12 and under; under 6 free.
 Two-day passes $12; three-day passes $16.
 Gate opens at noon on Friday for advance ticket sales and information.